Code in qmd files

 head(penguins)

-Note the palmerpenguins R package has a built-in object called penguins, which is what we are viewing with the head function.
+Note: the palmerpenguins R package has a built-in object called penguins, which is what we are viewing with the head function.

 Render the document.
 You may be prompted to save the file first.

-Because code cells are executed during rendering they need to work.
 For example, if you do not have the palmerpenguins package installed, this cell cannot successfully execute and the render process will fail.
 Using the # symbol within a code cell will cause that line of text to be ‘commented out’ (i.e., it will be interpreted as plain text, rather than code).

 In the output document you should see both the code and the output of that code - in this case, the first six rows of the penguin object: